Week 2 of 4: Instrumentation and Noise Characterization

 uncertainty?

-Examples from this lab: - Voltage noise on the photodetector (varies each reading) - Thermal fluctuations in electronic components - Shot noise from random photon arrival times
+Examples from this lab: - Voltage noise on the photodetector (varies each reading) - Thermal fluctuations in electronic components - Shot noise from photon arrival times

 Systematic uncertainties are consistent biases that affect all measurements the same way.
 They do NOT average out—take 100 readings and the systematic error remains exactly the same.